Sun Life appoints Luc Nhon Ly as next CEO of Sun Life Vietnam

 Appointment follows the return of Larry Madge to Sun Life Corporate office

-HONG KONG SAR - Media OutReach - 9 November 2021 - Sun Life Financial Inc. (TSX: SLF) (NYSE: SLF) today announced that Luc Nhon Ly has joined as the Chief Executive Officer of Sun Life Vietnam.
+HONG KONG, Nov.
+9, 2021 /PRNewswire/ -- Sun Life Financial Inc. (TSX: SLF) (NYSE: SLF) today announced that Luc Nhon Ly has joined as the Chief Executive Officer of Sun Life Vietnam.
 The appointment follows the return of former Vietnam CEO Larry Madge to Sun Life's corporate office in Toronto.

 Luc brings more than 26 years of expertise to Sun Life in a career spanning executive, finance, strategy, and actuarial roles across Vietnam, Myanmar and Canada.
 He joins Sun Life from AIA where he was most recently Chief Executive Officer of AIA Myanmar and prior to that spent 12 years at AIA Vietnam, mostly as the Chief Financial Officer.
 He has also held roles with ACE Life in Vietnam and Canada Life in Toronto and L'Industrielle-Alliance in Montreal.